Last updated: 30 October 2020 at 1.40pm

 WA’s border is closed.
 You cannot enter WA unless you are an exempt traveller and approved to enter.
 If you are not an exempt traveller, you may be directed to leave WA immediately, at your own expense.

-G2G PASS is an online, mobile application that allows you to apply for approval to travel into Western Australia for your approved purpose.
+G2G PASS is an online, mobile application that allows you to apply for approval to travel into WA for your approved purpose.
 If you are granted an exemption, you will receive an email confirming your approval to travel with your unique QR code.